mijara/alma-compose/portainer.md

 grunt build
 ```

 To generate the compressed JS and CSS code.

-    If that failed:

-    It may fail with a `recess` error, this happens when the user is not able to
-    contact the Docker daemon, often times because the user does not have the
-    privileged to do so.
-We will create a new group called Docker and add the
-    user to that so we can actually run docker commands:

-    With the root user:

-    groupadd docker
-    gpasswd -a <USER> docker

-    Restart the Docker daemon, login again with the new user for changes to take
-    effect and run the grunt command again.

-Finally, run
+Finally, execute:

 ```
 cd dist